quicwg/multipath/draft-ietf-quic-multipath.md

 opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

-Loss or reordering can cause an endpoint to receive a MP_MAX_PATHS frame with a lower path limit than was previously received.
-MP_MAX_PATHS frames that do not increase the path limit MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
+MAX_PATHS frames that do not increase the path limit MUST be ignored.

 An endpoint MUST NOT open more paths than permitted by the current path limit